kanocz/lcvpn/README.md

 Update: next 30 minut was spent on dynamic config reloading on HUP signal
 Update: next 2 hours to use only one UDP socket, support broadcast and multicast, support config reload and encryption key change without going offline
 Update: and about 30 minutes more to implement multithread + so_socket
+Update: support of different encryptions added (warning: this version is not tested yet!!!)

 So, LCVPN is
   - Very light and easy (one similar config on all hosts)
   - Use same config for all hosts (autedetect local params) - useful with puppet etc
-  - Uses AES-128, AES-192 or AES-256 encryption (note that AES-256 is **much slower** than AES-128 on most conputers)
+  - Uses AES-128, AES-192 or AES-256 encryption (note that AES-256 is **much slower** than AES-128 on most conputers) + optional HMAC-SHA256 or (super secure! 😅 ) NONE encryption (just copy without modification)
   - Communicates via UDP directly to selected host (no central server)
   - Works only on Linux (uses TUN device)
   - Support of basic routing - can be used to connect several networks